Variable Universal Life Insurance

 - Don’t want active involvement: VUL requires monitoring of sub-accounts and adjustments over time, making it less suitable for a hands-off approach.

-Benefits of Variable Universal Life Insurance
+Alternatives to Variable Universal Life Insurance

 A variable universal life policy can be powerful in the right hands, but it isn’t the only option for blending protection and savings.
 Depending on your goals, you may want to look at: